 Australia may have been one of the first countries to grant women the right to vote, but that doesn’t mean that women had full equality.

 She was widowed at the age of 27, as a mother to a 3-year-old daughter.
-The world was occupied by Napoleon’s wars, and importing goods
+Napoleon’s wars occupied the world, and importing goods from France

 Miriam Makeba was first sent to prison when she was just 18 years old.
 It was 1932, during the Great Depression.
 Her mother, who typically